fkutzner/NiceMake/README.md

 ## Getting started

-1. Copy NiceMake somewhere in your project, e.g. to the directory `cmake/nicemake` (such that `cmake/nicemake/NiceMake.cmake` exists).
+1. Copy NiceMake somewhere into your project, e.g. to the directory `cmake/nicemake` (such that `cmake/nicemake/NiceMake.cmake` exists).
 If you use git, you could simply dd the NiceMake repository as a submodule.
 2. In your toplevel `CMakeLists.txt`, include NiceMake by inserting the line `include(cmake/nicemake/NiceMake.cmake)`
+3. See the [examples](doc/Examples.md) or the [manual](doc/Manual.md).

 ## Versions